This page applies to Appian Cloud only. It may not reflect the differences with Appian Government Cloud.

 TIMESTAMP: Date and time of the message.
 The value will be expressed in the timezone configured on your syslog receiver.

 HOSTNAME: Appian Cloud instance name.

 TAG: Message tag depending on the log file.

 MESSAGE: Complete log message generated by the Appian component.
 Messages also contain timestamps expressed in Greenwich Mean Time Zone (GMT).

-Once all prerequisites have been completed, customers can follow these steps to enable log streaming in their Appian Cloud instance(s):
+Once all prerequisites have been completed, you can follow these steps to enable log streaming in your Appian Cloud environment: